7 ways to finance your Christmas spending

 Head Writer

-It goes without saying that Christmas is an expensive time of year that puts a strain on most people’s finances.
+It goes without saying that Christmas is an expensive time of the year which puts a strain on most people’s finances.
 So if you’re looking for information on ways to access credit and finance your spending in the lead-up to the festivities then read on.

 Ah Christmas.
-That time of the year when we all lose the run of ourselves a bit and do some major damage to the finances.
+That time of the year when we all lose the run of ourselves a bit and do some major damage to the wallet.

 In an ideal world no one would get into debt running up to Christmas and nobody would spend beyond their means.
 But let’s face it, not everyone is perfect and sometimes people need access to credit at short notice to tide them over until the New Year.